 “Recovery is a very individual journey.3 What works for one doesn’t work for another,” says Leigh Proctor of UK SMART Recovery, “so we need to have as many options as we can to help people.”
 SMART can be combined with other recovery strategies, including 12-Step programs.

-Meetings are free and widely available both in-person and online, and are open to anyone struggling with substance abuse or addictive behaviors, regardless of the specific substance or the severity of the addiction.
+You can attend both in-person and online meetings, which are open to anyone struggling with substance use disorders or addictive behaviors, regardless of the specific substance or the severity of the addiction.

 SMART Recovery principles4 aim to help members gain independence from addiction through “proven tools and techniques drawn from many effective approaches to recovery including cognitive behavioral therapy, rational emotive behavioral therapy, motivational interviewing, mindfulness, and various relaxation techniques.”